zerozero/zerozero.github.io/collections/_drafts/The-case-for-MVC-in-when-programming-virtual-worlds.md

 - still composable
 - Real vs Virtual worlds

+**__Update__**

+While I enjoyed StrangeIOC as an easy path into MVC in Unity having worked extensively with Robotlegs for Flash in the end I found it to be a rather heavyweight solution and a bit proscriptive.
+Recently I have favoured [Zenject](https://github.com/modesttree/Zenject) which is a much lighter-weight framework and doesn't insist on the MVC meta-pattern.
+It also has great documentation and is being actively developed.
+I have used it on a number of projects now and I really think for mid- to large- scale projects it is a great tool.

+I always wonder whether this type of framework has a place in games development - I hardly ever get involved in making games per se - it is never mentioned in any of the Unity docs or blog posts which makes me wonder what people are using as an alternative.
+I have seen some examples that use Scriptable Objects to achieve similar results enabling developers to access 'global' variables across a project without resorting to the singleton pattern.
+Maybe one day we'll have a best-practice guide to solving this problem.

 **References**
 - [Why not to use singleton pattern](http://gameprogrammingpatterns.com/singleton.html)
 - [What is an Entity System?](http://www.richardlord.net/blog/what-is-an-entity-framework)